With the summer vacation season in full swing, Southeast Michigan’s little ones are more apt to be out and about the neighborhood.

 Since January 2013, Amber Alerts also can be received on cellphones, Shaw adds.
 Wireless Emergency Alerts, as they’re called, automatically go to smartphones because most are equipped with the system.
 People without smartphones can contact their service provider to activate it, he says.

-Since the Michigan Amber Alert’s creation, more than 300 children have been returned home, the Michigan Amber Alert Foundation reports – and the average time it takes to recover a missing child following the alert is about eight hours.
+Since the Michigan Amber Alert’s creation, the program has issued alerts for 328 children, according to the Michigan Amber Alert Foundation.
+The average time it takes to recover a missing child following the alert is about eight hours.

 Facts on the system

-It’s important for the public to be tuned in to these alerts, because they play a large role in finding missing children.
+It’s important for the public to be tuned in to Amber Alerts because they play a large role in finding missing children, Shaw says.

-“We need the public to actually be our eyes and ears,” Shaw says, noting that in most cases, many children are found thanks to citizens calling the police with a tip.
+“We need the public to actually be our eyes and ears,” he says, noting that in most cases, many children are found thanks to citizens calling the police with a tip.

 When an Amber Alert is issued, it’s already gone through many steps to determine the circumstances and the severity, so Shaw stresses that police “want the public to know that these are very serious.”